Sugar Cravings Can Be a Sign of Mineral Deficiencies

 (This is the second in a series of articles on the perils of added sugar.
 Be sure to check out the first article, “12 Tips for Avoiding Added Sugar On A Plant-Based Vegan Diet.”)

-If you’re like most people, you probably struggle from time to time – or perhaps even throughout the day – with sugar cravings.
-If you feel like you’re constantly losing the battle against sugar cravings, you’re not alone.
-The average American consumes a whopping three pounds of added sugar per week!
+If you’re like most people, you probably struggle occasionally–or perhaps even throughout the day – with sugar cravings.
+You’re not alone if you feel like you’re constantly losing the battle against sugar cravings.
+The average American consumes between 57-66 pounds of added sugar annually!

-Excessive sugar intake, anything more than six teaspoons per day for women and nine teaspoons per day for men, puts us at risk for weight gain, heart disease, inflammation, diabetes and a host of other serious health problems.
+Excessive sugar intake, anything more than six teaspoons per day for women and nine teaspoons per day for men, puts us at risk for weight gain, heart disease, inflammation, diabetes, and a host of other serious health problems.
 When it comes to added sugar, the truth is that sugar calories are entirely empty calories.
-There’s simply nothing to be gained from added sugar, and sadly, only your health and wellbeing to lose.
+There’s nothing to be gained from added sugar, and sadly, only your health and wellbeing will be lost.

 Why is it so hard to “Just Say No”?